amsk1982/techniqueforlife/content/workshops/meeting-without-masks-online.md

 As do [Nicola](https://nicolafostercoaching.com/) & Jason - a couple who are dear friends and colleagues of ours.

-And of course there's the woman who devised the original workshop: [Jan Day](http://janday.com/) and her husband Frieder Fischer
+And of course there's [Jan Day](http://janday.com/) who devised the original workshop and runs them with her husband Frieder Fischer